Lahnstein: Modern era

 Between 1632 and 1646, during the Thirty Years War, both towns experienced multiple occupations by Swedish, Imperial, Hessian and French troops.
 In 1688, Lahneck Castle was destroyed and burned by French troops.
 Between 1795 and 1800, during the French Revolutionary Wars, both towns again experienced multiple occupations by foreign troops (Austrians, Prussians, French and Russians).

 In the German mediatisation of 1803, Oberlahnstein came into the possession of Nassau-Usingen, while Niederlahnstein fell to Nassau-Weilburg.
 In 1806, the independent Nassau principalities were united in the Duchy of Nassau.

 In the mid-19th century, under Nassau rule, Oberlahnstein became an important railway junction.
 In 1858, Nassau's Lahntal railway was built from Oberlahnstein to Bad Ems (and eventually Wetzlar).
 In 1860, a shipping port on the Rhine was built at Oberlahnstein.
 In 1862, the East Rhine railway from Wiesbaden to Oberlahnstein was built.
 In 1864, the East Rhine Railway of Nassau was connected to the Prussian State Railway at Koblenz through construction of a railway bridge over the Lahn.

 In 1866, after the Austro-Prussian War, the Duchy of Nassau was annexed by the Kingdom of Prussia.
 The Nassau state railway was taken over by Prussia, and Oberlahnstein's role as a railway junction was largely transferred to the stations of Niederlahnstein and Koblenz Hauptbahnhof.

 In 1873, the first permanent traffic bridge over the Lahn between Oberlahnstein and Niederlahnstein was built.
 In 1875, the first Protestant church was opened in Oberlahnstein.
 In 1879 came the construction of the Hohenrhein Railway Bridge (Kanonenbahn) and the new station in Niederlahnstein.
 In 1885 of the town rights of Niederlahnstein (first awarded 1332) were renewed.

 After World War I, the towns were occupied by French troops from 1918 to 1929.
 In 1926/27, the New Lahn Bridge was built.
 In 1940, came the first aerial attacks on the town of World War II.
 The two Lahnsteins were 35% destroyed by bombing by the end of the war.
 From 1945 to 1956, the towns were occupied by American and later French troops.

 On 7 June 1969, Oberlahnstein and Niederlahnstein were united into the City of Lahnstein.

+Ever since the unification in 1969, Lahnstein has developed into a regional place for culture, tourism and commerce along the Middle Rhine.
+The town has invested in preserving its historic architecture while promoting cultural events such as the annual Burgspiele Lahnstein, drawing visitors from across Germany.
+In recent years, urban revitalization efforts have focused on expanding recreational areas, encouraging sustainable tourism, and improving riverfront access, making Lahnstein as both a scenic gateway and a livable community.

 History of wine

-In 1258 a vineyard called Koppelstein was owned by the Counts of Katzenelnbogen.
+In 1258, a vineyard called Koppelstein was owned by the Counts of Katzenelnbogen.
+It is a vast field of land, containing a large body of water making the area perfect for wine production.